MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 errors in certificate validation.
 This aligns with Section 8.4 and Section 12.1 of {{HSTS}}.

-# SVCB/HTTPSSVC parameter for ECHO configuration {#echoconfig}
+# SVCB/HTTPSSVC parameter for ECH configuration {#echconfig}

-The SVCB "echoconfig" parameter is defined for conveying the ECHO configuration of an alternative service.
+The SVCB "echconfig" parameter is defined for conveying the ECH configuration of an alternative service.
-In wire format, the value of the parameter is an ECHOConfigs vector
+In wire format, the value of the parameter is an ECHConfigs vector
-{{!ECHO}}, including the redundant length prefix.
+{{!ECH}}, including the redundant length prefix.
 In presentation format, the value is encoded in {{!base64=RFC4648}}.

-When ECHO is in use, the TLS ClientHello is divided into an unencrypted "outer" and an encrypted "inner" ClientHello.
-The outer ClientHello is an implementation detail of ECHO, and its contents are controlled by the ECHOConfig in accordance with {{ECHO}}.
+When ECH is in use, the TLS ClientHello is divided into an unencrypted "outer" and an encrypted "inner" ClientHello.
+The outer ClientHello is an implementation detail of ECH, and its contents are controlled by the ECHConfig in accordance with {{ECH}}.
 The inner ClientHello is used for establishing a connection to the service, so its contents may be influenced by other SVCB parameters.
 For example, the requirements on the ProtocolNameList in {{alpn-key}} apply only to the inner ClientHello.
 Similarly, it is the inner ClientHello whose Server Name Indication identifies the origin.

-## Client behavior {#echo-client-behavior}
+## Client behavior {#ech-client-behavior}

 The general client behavior specified in {{client-behavior}} permits clients to retry connection with a less preferred alternative if the preferred option fails, including falling back to a direct connection if all SVCB options fail.
 This behavior is
-not suitable for ECHO, because fallback would negate the privacy benefits of ECHO.
-Accordingly, ECHO-capable clients SHALL implement the following behavior for connection establishment.
+not suitable for ECH, because fallback would negate the privacy benefits of ECH.
+Accordingly, ECH-capable clients SHALL implement the following behavior for connection establishment.

 1. Perform connection establishment using HTTPSSVC as described in
    {{client-behavior}}, but do not fall back to the origin's A/AAAA records.
-   If all the HTTPSSVC RRs have an "echoconfig" key, and they all fail, terminate connection establishment.
+   If all the HTTPSSVC RRs have an "echconfig" key, and they all fail, terminate connection establishment.
 2. If the client implements Alt-Svc, try to connect using any entries from the Alt-Svc cache.